KooiInc/DateHelper/readme.md

 someDate.format("DOW d MM yyyy hh:MI", "FR"); // "Dimanche 15 Mars 2015 22:18"
 ```

-If string should be included in the formatted date, you can use ~ (tilde), e.g.
+If a string without a space before or after a replacement string  should be included, you can use ~ (tilde), for example.

 ```javascript
 const someDate = XDate("2015/03/15 22:18:03.022");